 - No later than 15 days before departure.

-There is no age restriction for Schengen visa applicants who desire to attend a training or study program in the Schengen Zone.
+It is essential to apply for a French Student Visa approximately 4 weeks before your departure date.
+This will allow the embassy enough time to complete your visa.
+There is no age restriction for Schengen visa applicants who wish to attend a training or study program in the Schengen Zone.

-If you pass the entrance exam, this visa will allow you to regularize your position at the Préfecture (police station) in your place of residence in France without returning to your home country to apply for a long-stay visa to study.
+If you choose to enrol in a higher education institution that needs you to pass an entrance exam administered in France, you must take the exam in France (European and non-European countries).
+If you pass the entrance exam, this visa will allow you to regularise your position at the Préfecture (police station) in France without returning to your home country to apply for a long-stay visa to study.

-Important: even if you do not require a short-stay Schengen visa, you must apply for a short-stay “étudiant/étudiant-concours” (Student examination) visa to profit from this.
+Please Note: Even if you do not require a short-stay Schengen visa, you must apply for a short-stay “étudiant/étudiant-concours” (Student examination) visa to profit from this.

+The “étudiant-concours” (student examination) visa, or French Student Visa whose duration cannot exceed 90 days, cannot be awarded until the entrance exam results, typically within 90 days.
 Failure to pass the entrance exam will result in the prefectural authorities not issuing you a residence permit, and you will be required to leave the Schengen area once your visa for short-term stays expires.